 Landcare and Conservation

-Young people at The Crossing have planted 15,000 trees for Landcare since 2011.
-These plantings link the coastal National Parks of Gulaga and Biamanga.
-The tree plantings also improve river quality for oyster growers downstream.
+Young people at The Crossing have planted over 27,500 trees for Landcare since 2011.
+These plantings link the coastal national parks of Gulaga and Biamanga and improve the quality of the Bermagui river for oyster growers downstream.

 The Crossing is a member of the Far South Coast Landcare Association.
-Crossing Landcare and conservation work is supported by Local Land Services, Bega Valley Shire Council, the Australian Government
+Our Landcare and conservation work is supported by Local Land Services, Bega Valley Shire Council, the Australian Government,

 The founders of the Crossing, Dean and Annette Turner, have received a Far South Coast Landcare Association Award for their Landcare and conservation work with young people.
 Their Golden Wombat award is ‘in recognition of outstanding leadership and commitment to educating young people and the community‘.